-Skidmore College is a smoke-free and tobacco-free campus.
-Smoking and tobacco use within all buildings and throughout all Skidmore College grounds is prohibited.
-For additional information, please see: https://www.skidmore.edu/smokefree/.
+Skidmore College is a smoke-free, vape-free, and tobacco-free campus.
+Smoking, vaping, and tobacco use within all buildings and throughout all Skidmore College grounds is prohibited.

 Taking of Property

 Intentional and unauthorized taking of College property or the personal property of another, including goods, services and other valuables; or knowingly maintaining possession of stolen property.